 My partner Stuart

 Stuart has also lost weight with Slimming World.
-He’s lost over 22 stone, but unlike me he loves his exercise!
+He’s lost over 22 stone, but unlike me, he loves his exercise!
 I don’t run with him but I do run his bath afterwards!
-He is running the London Marathon next month which I am so proud of and both myself and Ben can’t wait to watch him cross that finish line!
+He is ran the London Marathon in 2016 which I am so proud of!

 My hobbies and Just Average Jen

 I love clothes shopping, though don’t often have the funds to buy as much as I would like.
 I am sure I’m not alone in this!
-Also I find it frustrating that I used to struggle to buy clothes in shops when I was a size 28/30 as they didn’t often go that big.
-I now find not all shops stock size 8’s!
+Also, I find it frustrating that I used to struggle to buy clothes in shops when I was a size 28/30 as they didn’t often go that big.
+Then I lost weight and found not all shops stock sizes 8’s!